 As a credit manager, it’s easy to get lost in the weeds of your day-to-day responsibilities.
 You have plenty to keep up with, of course, including meetings, credit decisions, collections activities, and more.
 With so much on your plate, it’s hard to find time to think about the big picture, and more specifically, sound credit management.

 Doing so can be beneficial, however.
-From time to time, it’s good to step back and think about how properly managing credit in your home furnishings company can help drive greater results in the years to come.
+From time to time, it’s good to step back and think about how properly managing credit in your home furnishings company can help drive more significant results in the years to come.
 Let’s look at what a healthy credit department can mean for a home furnishings and accessories company over the long haul.

 Protecting Your Greatest Asset